koekie/fastapi-helm-tilt-example/README.md

 k3d cluster create --config infra-dev-config.yaml --volume "$PWD:/projects@servers:*;agents:*"
 ```

-## Running Tilt
+## Running tilt
 ```
 tilt up
 ```

-This will build and install everything and
+This will build and install everything.
+It will watch your files for changes and updates the necessary parts where needed.